Patient-specific coronary angioplasty simulations -- a mixed-dimensional finite element modeling approach: Discussion

 \subsection{Clinical relevance and future research}

-In the future, this approach can serve as a basis for further studies to quantify the long-term effects of mechanical changes from PCI.
-For instance, identifying high-stress locations during and after PCI may provide further insight into the relation of specific lesions and their clinical outcomes by adding crucial physics information to the limited data already available.
-These insights could inform more extensive studies for the risk assessment of ISR.
-By including the characteristics of preprocedural coronary atherosclerotic lesions derived from CCTA, we aim to identify groups posing a specifically high ISR risk, in addition to the already known risk factors for ISR.
-Through the computational simulation of different stenosed arteries, we aim to find connections and explain and extend correlations identified by statistical and machine learning studies.
+In the future, this approach can serve as a basis for further studies to quantify the long-term effects of mechanical changes from PCI. \revb{The important contribution of this manuscript is an efficient tool that allows to include one additional, and in our opinion crucial, aspect, namely the local stresses, as those have been ignored in large patient studies so far.} For instance, identifying high-stress locations during and after PCI may provide further insight into the relation between specific lesions and their clinical outcomes by adding crucial physics information to the limited available data. \revb{Specifically, comparing the influence of different plaque tissue, such as calcified, fibro-fatty, or mixed plaque, as well as different features, such as positive remodeling, eccentricity, or high tortuosity can provide new insights for the risk assessment of ISR.} By including the characteristics of preprocedural coronary atherosclerotic lesions derived from CCTA, we aim to identify groups posing a specifically high ISR risk, in addition to the already known risk factors for ISR.
+Through the computational simulation of different stenosed arteries, we aim to find connections and explain and extend correlations identified by statistical and machine learning studies. \revb{In consecutive work towards the application to clinical practice, additional pre- and post-interventional imaging data, such as angiography data, can serve as a basis for further model verification.}